bhnatkowska/owl-data-generator/README.md

 Datastore content:
 - yaml files - example configurations for test ontologies (see input)
-- input - examples of OWL2 ontologies for which data are generated
+- datastore/input - examples of OWL2 ontologies for which data are generated
-- output - enriched ontologies with data generated according to configuration settings (kept in a yaml file)
+- datastore/output - enriched ontologies with data generated according to configuration settings (kept in a yaml file)
-- dictionary - example glossary definitions used for generation process
+- datastore/dictionary - example glossary definitions used for generation process
-- configuration - automatically generated configurations by the owl-data-generator for the PDGF tool
+- datastore/configuration - automatically generated configurations by the owl-data-generator for the PDGF tool
-- schema - automatically generated schema  by the owl-data-generatorfor the PDGF tool
+- datastore/schema - automatically generated schema  by the owl-data-generatorfor the PDGF tool

 The runnable version of the tool (jar file) can be downladed from: https://drive.google.com/file/d/1ao4DT32x6kEOrJbhGPG-YcyLNoXX63Tx/view?usp=sharing